kleinbottle/css-colors/docs/manual.typ

 === SVG/CSS colors

 Finally, the #link("https://www.w3.org/TR/SVG11/types.html#ColorKeywords")[SVG 1.1 Specification] of 2011 #cite(<SVG11>) and the #link("https://www.w3.org/TR/css-color-3/#html4")[CSS Color Module Level 3] #cite(<CSS3>) of
 2022 have standardized on a list of 147 color names, known as the "recognized color keyword names" or the "extended color keywords" respectively.
 They include the original 16 colors, augmented by `orange`, and additional colors from the X11 set.
-These colors---common to both the CSS and SVG standards---are referred to as the CSS Colors in this manual and module.
+These colors---common to both the CSS and SVG standards---are referred to as the CSS colors in this manual and package.

 This standardization aims to provide a consistent color naming scheme across the Web, and has remained relatively stable.
-It is this set of color names that forms the basis for this module.
+It is this set of color names that forms the basis for this package.
 How the CSS colors were given their rather idiosyncratic names is explained in a lighthearted but factual fashion by Alex Sexton in this #link("https://www.youtube.com/watch?v=HmStJQzclHc")[this You Tube video] #cite(<CSShistory>).

 There are 147 "recognized CSS color keyword names" all of which are unique.
 But of these, only 138 have unique Hex values.
 This means that there are nine pairs of named colors that share the same hex value as shown in @css-colors-sharing-hex-value.